Option Greeks for Futures Traders: Delta, Gamma, Theta, Vega, and the Risk Architecture of Premium Selling

 Futures-Specific Vega Events #

-Entering a short Vega position ahead of a known trigger is not just risky — it's often irrational.
-The market knows the event is coming and has priced in elevated IV to compensate.
-You're not selling "rich" volatility.
-You're selling appropriately priced uncertainty that the market has identified correctly.
+Entering a short Vega position ahead of a known trigger is often irrational.
+The market has already priced in elevated IV — you're selling appropriately priced uncertainty, not "rich" volatility.

 Rho: The Greek You Can Mostly Ignore #